Guitar pick: History

 Musicians have used plectra to play stringed instruments for thousands of years.
 Feather quills were likely the first standardized plectra and became widely used until the late 19th century.
 At that point, the shift towards what became the superior plectrum material took place; the outer shell casing of an Atlantic hawksbill sea turtle, which would colloquially be referred to as tortoiseshell.
 Other alternatives had come and gone, but tortoiseshell provided the best combination of tonal sound and physical flexibility for plucking a taut string.
 Prior to the 1920s most guitar players used thumb and finger picks (used for the banjo or mandolin) when looking for something to play their guitar with, but with the rise of musician Nick Lucas, the use of a flat "plectrum style guitar pick" became popular.

-There have been many innovations in the design of the guitar pick.
+There have been multiple innovations in the design of the guitar pick.
 Most of these were born out of the issue of guitar picks slipping and flying out of the hand of the player.
 In 1896, a Cincinnati man (Frederick Wahl) affixed two rubber disks to either side of a mandolin pick, which made it the first popular solution to the problem.
 Over the next two decades more innovations were made, such as corrugating the rounded surface of the pick or drilling a hole through the center to fit the pad of a player's thumb.
 A more notable improvement was attaching cork to the wide part of the pick, a solution first patented by Richard Carpenter and Thomas Towner of Oakland in 1917.
 Some of these new designs made picks undesirably expensive.
-Eventually, pickers realized that all they needed was something to sink their fingerprints into so the pick wouldn't slip, such as a high relief imprinted logo.
+Eventually, players realized that they needed something to sink their fingerprints into so the pick would not slip, such as a high relief imprinted logo.
 Celluloid was a material on which this could easily be done.